Ahana001/prime-number/README.md

 create a CLI app to check whether user's birthday is a prime number.

 # How to use
-Ask user her name
+Enter user name

-Ask her Date of Birth only DD/MM
+Enter Date of Birth only DD/MM

-Calculate and show her whether it's a prime number or not.
+It will calculate and show  whether it's a prime number or not.

 # validation
 give an error if DD is more than 31 or MM is more than 12